open-wc/open-wc/packages/building-webpack/README.md

     - compatible down to IE11
     - babel transform down to IE11 (es5)
     - core js babel polyfills (`Array.from`, `String.prototype.includes` etc.)
+    - webcomponentsjs polyfills
     - URL polyfill
-    - webcomponentsjs polyfills
+    - fetch polyfill

-See 'extending' to add more configuration.
+See below for more configuration options.

 ## Customizing the babel config
 You can define your own babel plugins by adding a `.babelrc` or `babel.config.js` to your project.
 See [babeljs config](https://babeljs.io/docs/en/configuration) for more information.